CS171/2021/index.md

 This website is for both the Harvard college CS 171 course and the Harvard Extension School CSCI E-171 course.

 **Limited enrollment:** To provide the best possible learning experience this course has limited enrollment.
 We only admit 80 college students and 40 Extension school students.
-*College students:* If you are interested in joining this course please fill out a enrollment survey. **The enrollment survey will be available once the shopping period has started.** The survey is available on our Canvas page.
+*College students:* If you are interested in joining this course please complete HW 0 and the enrollment survey on our Canvas page. **The deadline for the enrollment survey is Aug 24th.** You will be notified about your enrollment on the 25th and have to confirm enrollment by end of day of Aug 25th or your spot will be given away.
 *DCE students:* Course enrollment is on a first-come, first-serve basis.

 **Cross-registering college students:** To get access to the course's Canvas page you will have to 1) get an XID [here](http://xid.harvard.edu/); 2) send an e-mail to staff@cs171.org with the subject 'Canvas ID'; 3) the e-mail needs to contain your Name, e-mail and XID.